Adult & Family Dentistry FAQ

 Certain foods may also be a factor.
 Citrus or acidic fruits and vegetables can trigger a canker sore or make the problem worse.
 Foods like chips, pretzels and hard candies have sharp edges that can nick and injure the soft tissue of the mouth.

 To treat a small canker sore, rinse your mouth with antimicrobial mouthwash or warm water and salt.
 Over the counter treatments are also available.

 If the canker sore is large or painful, see your dentist.
-Ask our friendly staff for more information about canker sores.
-There are prescriptions that greatly improve healing and decrease pain.
+Ask our staff for more information about prescriptions available and/or about receiving an Ozone treatment in office.
+Ozone can kill the virus that causes canker sores, offering immediate relief.
+Prescriptions and Ozone therapy can greatly improve healing and decrease pain.

 6. Why should I use a mouthguard?